ZhengWwwq/ZhengWwwq.github.io/index.md

 My current research interests include:
 - Exploring how to leverage the strong capabilities of generative models to build reliable and powerful systems.
 - Enhancing the abilities of existing LLMs and LMMs to perform specific tasks such as mathematics, code generation, and image generation.
+- Enhancing the capabilities of generative models through fine-tuning techniques and test-time scaling/training.

 ## Education & Experience